 This is the only bear guide in the region, and they average an 80% success rate with 100% of their hunters having an opportunity over the past few years.
 If a spot and stalk trophy bear hunt is what you are looking for, this may be the one for you.
 You will be glassing a clear cut, and most times you hear the bears before you see them come out of the thick rain forest.

 This outfitter is a long-range shooting enthusiast, so this is a great hunt if that interests you.

-Trophy pics from these Washington bear hunts:
+Here are a few trophy pics from these Washington bear hunts:

-Most hunters fly to Seattle and rent a car for the short drive to Forks, Washington.
+- Most hunters fly to Seattle and rent a car for the short drive to Forks, Washington.

 - Hunting license and bear tags are available over the counter.The outfitter will accompany you to the local sporting goods store to help you get that taken care of. *Be sure to have your Hunters Safety information.
 They will ask for it.

-You will stay in a nice local hotel (not included in the price of the hunt), and eat at the local restaurants (also not included).
+- You will stay in a nice local hotel (not included in the price of the hunt), and eat at the local restaurants (also not included).